 An "incomplete" will be given in any nursing NUR course only under extenuating circumstances.
-According to HLGU Academic Catalog 2023-2024, "When, in the instructor's opinion circumstances beyond the student's control prevent the completion of required coursework during an academic term, the instructor may submit a final grade of I with a completion date not to exceed six weeks after the course has ended.
-The instructor and student should complete a written contract to complete all coursework by the date agreed upon...If a grade change is not submitted by the completion date, the Office of the Registrar will change the grade I to F. Completion dates beyond six weeks after the course ends must be approved by the Office of Academic Administration. (p.
-44)"
+According to HLGU Academic Catalog 2024-2025, "When, in the instructor's opinion circumstances beyond the student's control prevent the completion of required coursework during an academic term, the instructor may submit a final grade of "I" (incomplete), with a completion date not to exceed six weeks after the course has ended.
+The instructor and student should complete a written contract to complete all coursework by the date agreed upon...If a grade change is not submitted by the completion date, the Office of the Registrar will change the grade "I" (incomplete) to "F" (failure).
+Completion dates beyond six weeks after the course ends must be approved by the Office of Academic Administration."